igormcoelho/modlog/README.md

 ### Why building another logging library in C++?

 There are MANY existing logging libraries in C++, but none met our requirements... so I believe this project deserves a justification.
 Its purposes are to be *simple* (few lines of code), *header-only* (trivial to use, just `#include "modlog.hpp"`), *macroless and built for C++23 modules* (just `import modlog;`), with both *component-level* and *global* logging and also *personalized output stream sinks*.
-It easily supports JSON, logfmt and nglog-like logging formats, and its already used by [OptFrame](https://github.com/optframe/optframe) project.
+It easily supports JSON, logfmt and nglog-like logging formats, and it's already used by [OptFrame](https://github.com/optframe/optframe) project.

 ### Features